 How many stockpiled cluster munitions have been destroyed and how many remain?

-The Monitor estimates that prior to the start of the global effort to ban cluster munitions, 91 countries stockpiled millions of cluster munitions containing more than one billion submunitions.
-At least 30 of these countries have now destroyed their stockpiled cluster munitions, while 13 States Parties to the convention still have stocks to destroy.
+The Monitor estimates that prior to the start of the global effort to ban cluster munitions, 93 countries stockpiled millions of cluster munitions containing more than one billion submunitions.
+At least 38 countries—35 States Parties, two signatories, and one non-signatory—that once posessed cluster munitions stocks have now destroyed them.

-(Last updated based on Cluster Munition Monitor 2017)
+(Last updated based primarily on Cluster Munition Monitor 2019)